by-jp/www.byjp.me/content/notes/twitter/28069371/index.md

 - imported
 - from-twitter
 ---
-in Melilla - confused, I can´t type QWERTY I´ve been away so long\!
+in Melilla - confused, I can´t type QWERTY I´ve been away so long!